justinjohn0306/ddsp-singing-vocoders/README.md

   ControllableTalkNet-compatible spectrograms.
 * A checkpoint for a model trained from Twilight Sparkle's singing data has been included under exp/ts-full.
+* Debuzzing has been added as a command line parameter.

 # Usage with ControllableTalkNet
 1. Generate spectrograms using my [ControllableTalkNet